 You know how binary addition, subtraction, multiplication, and division work, but those operations can get quite convoluted and confusing for big binary numbers.
 But don't worry, that's what the binary calculator is there for!
 So let's take a look at how to use it.
 As an example, we will subtract the binary equivalent of the decimal number

-115. To convert binary to decimal and reverse, use this tool.
+115. To convert binary to decimal and reverse, use our binary converter.

 - Choose your binary representation.
 That is the number of bits of your input and your result will be represented in.
 Consider that the operations addition and multiplication will most likely have a result with more significant bits than the input numbers.